Capillary/ecom-api-document/source/includes/_order.md

 Shippingstatus* | enum | New status of the current shipment.
 Values: `I` - RTO initiated, `O` - RTO Received, `L` - RTO Lost, `X` - Others, `S` - Shipment created, `R` - Dispatched, `T` - In transit, `U` - Out for delivery, `D` - Delivered, `C` - RTO Closed, `F` - Cancelled, `E` - RTO Refunded/Replacement closed, `W` - Waiting for Collection (in-store), `G` - At Gate
-ShippingMessage | string | Message that you want to provide for the shipment reason | string | Reason that you want to specify for the shipment update
+ShippingMessage | string | Message that you want to provide for the shipment reason | string | Reason that you want to specify for the shipment update userId | string | Unique id of the operator who is updating the status